Suspects sought in attacks on Puget Sound Jehovah’s Witnesses halls

-Officials are still searching for suspects in a string of arsons and a gunfire attack on Jehovah’s Witnesses halls in Thurston and Pierce counties.
+Officials are still searching for suspects in a string of arsons and a gunfire attack on Jehovah’s Witnesses’ halls in Thurston and Pierce counties.

-There have been six fires set to Jehovah’s Witnesses places of worship since March of last year, and a Kingdom Hall in Yelm was shot dozens of times, according to a statement from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) in Seattle.
+There have been six fires set to Jehovah’s Witnesses’ places of worship since March of 2018, and a Kingdom Hall in Yelm was shot dozens of times, according to a statement from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) in Seattle.

 No one was injured in the attacks, but two Kingdom Halls were completely destroyed.